materaj2/web-payload/README.md

 # web-payload
 Portal for any payload
-# Trick from Hack The Box
-trick from hack the box
 ## Brute force web application
 ### Basic Authentication
 `hydra -L usernames -P passwords -s 8080 -f <domain> http-get /`